 Inclusion, Equity, and Diversity

-My commitment to inclusion, equity, and diversity stems from my experiences as a woman aerospace engineer and the first in my family to earn a PhD.
+My commitment to inclusion, equity, and diversity (in this order) stems from my experiences as a woman aerospace engineer and the first in my family to earn a PhD.

-During my academic journey, people often doubted I would succeed as a woman engineer or were surprised by my achievements "to be a woman."
+During my academic journey, people often doubted I would succeed as an engineer or were surprised by my achievements "to be a woman."
 These reactions reflect the stereotype that women are diligent and hardworking but lack the brilliance to excel in engineering.

-As a result of my interest in inclusion, equity, and diversity, I became aware of resources to help marginalized groups thrive in academia and increase awareness of these issues in our community.
+As a result of my interests, I have become aware of resources to help underrepresented groups thrive in academia and increase awareness of equity and inclusion issues in our community.
 I have collected them here to share with students and colleagues and will add more as I continue educating myself on these topics.

-Below is a list of opportunities that aims at increasing the representation of people from historically marginalized groups among the faculty ranks:
+Below is a list of opportunities that aims at increasing the representation of people from historically underrepresented groups among the faculty ranks:

 Some of these opportunities are restricted to U.S. persons (e.g., NextProf Nexus) or a specific institution (e.g., NextProf Engineering).